 Why Study Physics?

 Have you ever wondered what makes the Universe tick, what runs the world and where you come from?
 Physics is a science that deals with the origin and structure of matter in the universe, nature’s forces that govern how they interact and applications of physical phenomena in our everyday life.
-Physicists study the matter at all length scales, from sub-atomic particles that make up everything around us to star-studded galaxies to try and understand the physical laws and relationships that govern the known universe.
+Physicists study the matter at all length scales, from sub-atomic particles that make up everything around us to star-studded galaxies to try and understand the fundamental laws and relationships that govern the known universe.
 Physics has profound uses in our society, including electricity, electronics, mechanics & motion of matter, lasers, imaging and therapy in medicine, and power generation.

 Graduating with a B. Sc in Physics

-In addition to standard fields of physics research and development, physicists are in demand in interdisciplinary fields like engineering, meteorology, nanotechnology, remote sensing, computer development, geology, geophysics, and health and medical technology.
+In addition to fundamental fields of physics research and development, physicists are in high demand in interdisciplinary fields like engineering, meteorology, nanotechnology, data science, remote sensing, computer development, geophysics, and health and medical technology.

-Saint Mary’s physics faculty have received many awards and accolades from the international physics community for their work.
-Many of our undergraduate students are invited to take part in this research through paid internships or assistantships, some of which involve visits or work terms at particle accelerators in British Columbia, Virginia, or Darmstadt, Germany.
-You can also choose to pursue your own original research projects through our honours degree program.
+Saint Mary’s physics faculty have received many awards and accolades from the international physics community for their research work.
+Many of our undergraduate students take part in this research through paid internships or assistantships.
+Students get the opportunity to work at particle accelerator centres in British Columbia, Germany, Japan and USA.
+Students can also choose to pursue further research projects through our honours degree program.

 Sample courses offered: